sbinet/fubsy/doc/guide/example-c.rst

 C the right way
 ---------------

+.. note:: Not implemented yet.
+First we need to figure out the
+          architecture for plugins, then start implementing useful plugins.

 The right way is to use Fubsy's builtin plugin for analyzing, compiling, and linking C libraries and programs, unsurprisingly called